Responding to Neglect

 Practitioners should seek the views of the parent carer and the children (if appropriate to age and communication) to gain a clearer understanding of the context in which the ‘neglect’ is occurring, enabling a wider view than just about individual parenting.

 When plans like this are agreed, the parent / carer is likely to be more engaged in making the changes to improve outcomes for the child because actions are likely to be ones that are most relevant to them and achievable.
 When plans are presented to parent / carers as a ‘fait accompli’, engagement may be reduced and success diminished.
 We need to move away from terms such as ‘disguised compliance’ (families seeming to ‘comply’ with others’ plans but not really believing in the plan) and ‘non-engagement’.
-As stated above, engagement relies on being truly involved in restorative conversations with families to help them identify the things that will make
+As stated above, engagement relies on being truly involved in restorative conversations with families to help them identify the things that will make the most difference.
+This engagement work lies with the practitioner and their skills in working ‘with’ families not solely relying on families to ‘engage’ with whatever we present to them.

-Recognising Neglect
+Recognising neglect

 To be able to recognise neglect practitioners need to understand the daily lived experience of both the child and the family as a whole.
 Neglect rarely manifests in a crisis that demands immediate action.
 Circumstances causing neglect often take years to develop and commonly occurs alongside other forms of abuse.